 with, I believe, Keith St John.
 When I took delivery, the car was in what can only be described as a pale shade of purple and it still had Team Radio London and Lianne Engeman's name sign written on both sides.
 I repainted

 it in midnight blue, the colour it still carries.”
 Thanks to Jim for that information.
-Ed Holly tells us that Lianne was a Dutch racing driver who married Keith St.John and, in the early seventies, raced an Alfa on
+Ed Holly told us that Lianne was a Dutch racing driver who married Keith St.John and, in the early seventies, raced an Alfa on

 behalf of the Dutch pirate Radio Veronica.

-In December 2003 we heard from Dr. Michael Henderson, the current owner of the Elva BMW: “My friend Ed Holly has told you I have the ex-Keith St.John Radio London Elva BMW 7S.
+In December 2003 we heard from Dr. Michael Henderson, the owner of the Elva BMW: “My friend Ed Holly has told you I have the ex-Keith St.John Radio London Elva BMW 7S.
 Actually I bought it from Ken Sheppard in

 1967.
 Ken ran it for Keith.
 I brought it out to Australia, sold it in 1972, and bought it back for re-restoration in 1998.
 I have several black and white pictures of the car when Keith was running it, but nothing in colour.